w3c/wai-curricula/content/content-author/clarity.md

 Students should be able to:

-* write text using as much concise and straightforward language as possible to make the content easier to understand and process
+* write text using concise and straightforward language to make the content easier to understand and process
 * employ active voice and address the reader directly when possible
-* collaborate with designer's and developers to provide easy to read font types
+* identify related requirements for designers and developers to provide easy to read font types

 #### Teaching Ideas for Topic